attilammagyar/teams-wysimd/README.md

  * **Auto-resizing, emoji selector**: in order to prevent Teams from doing its premature formatting, WYSIMD needs to temporarily disable some event handlers of the editor widget when a Markdown key on the keyboard is pressed.
-Unfortunately, this might interfere sometimes with Teams capability to grow the editor widget as its content gets longer, or to remove some of the characters from the editor that are typed while the emoji selector is visible.
+Unfortunately, this might interfere sometimes with Teams' capability to grow the editor widget as its content gets longer, or to remove some of the characters from the editor that are typed while the emoji selector is visible.

- * **Lists**: though WYSIMD disables the automatic formatting of ordered and unordered lists (lines which start with `1. ` or `- `), it doesn't provide a Markdown alternative, so you have to type in your bulletpoints and numbers one by one.
-However, this has the advantage that when the resulting formatted text is copied into a plain text document, the numbers and the bulletpoints won't be replaced by tabs.
+ * **Lists**: though WYSIMD disables the automatic formatting of ordered and unordered lists (lines which start with "`1. `" or "`- `"), it doesn't provide a Markdown alternative, so you have to type your bulletpoints and numbers one by one manually.
+However, this has the advantage that when the resulting formatted text is copied and pasted into a plain text document, the numbers and the bulletpoints won't be replaced with tabs.

 Syntax
 ------